We look at 30 Medellín frequently asked questions (FAQ) asked by expats visiting Medellín, living in the city and asked by Medellin Guru readers.

 22. Where Should I Go to Buy Cheap Groceries in Medellín?

-There are several alternatives to the big box grocery stores in Medellín like Exito and Jumbo with cheaper prices.
+There are several alternatives to the big box grocery stores in Medellín like Exito and Jumbo with cheaper prices in Medellín.
+We have a detailed guide to grocery shopping in Medellín with tips for saving money on groceries.

-I have met many expats that primarily shop at Exito or Jumbo or even Carrula, which is even more expensive.
+I have met many expats that primarily shop at Exito or Jumbo or even Carrula.
+But there are cheaper options available.

 We also looked at Plaza Minorista, which has seemingly unlimited amounts of fresh fruits and vegetables for good prices.